 * AVID is not for unmotivated students.
 They must have individual determination.

 AVID in Shakopee

-AVID is an elective class held five days a week during the school day.
-AVID students are required to take at least one honors or AP course and through AVID, they learn valuable skills, such as writing, note taking, reading, inquiry, collaboration, organization and critical thinking, all of which will help them succeed in more rigorous courses.
+AVID is a challenging elective class held five days a week during the school day.
+AVID students are required to take at least one rigorous course, such as an Honors or AP course, and through AVID they learn valuable skills, such as writing, note-taking, reading, inquiry, collaboration, organization and critical thinking, all of which will help them succeed in all of their classes.
 AVID-trained tutors facilitate small group student-led tutorial sessions twice a week during the AVID elective class.
-AVID students visit colleges and universities to learn about academic requirements, expectations, classes, programs and collegiate life.
-They also participate in team building activities, enrichment opportunities and community service.
-Guest speakers, who are professionals representing various career fields, visit our AVID classes to talk about their job, educational background and what they did to prepare for college and their career.
+AVID students also visit colleges and universities to learn about academic requirements, expectations, classes, programs and collegiate life.
+They participate in team building activities, enrichment opportunities, and community service.
+Guest speakers, who are professionals in various career fields, visit our AVID classes to talk about their job, educational background and what they did to prepare for college and their career.
 In addition, special events are held for AVID students and their families.

 The 11 AVID Essentials

 These are the key elements to AVID's success.

 1. AVID student selection

 2. Voluntary participation

 3. AVID elective class offered during the school day